Mokoto-K/une-ai-competition/readme.md

 Linux/Mac: source .venv/bin/activate <br>
 Windows(depends on your shell):   .\\.venv\Scripts\activate.bat <br>
 Apparently this doesn't work for vscode if you're into that kind of thing...
+- Next you will need to install the requirements, you can do this with one of the following commands. <br>
+pip install -r requirements.txt pip3 install -r requirements.txt
 - Now just run python main.py or python3 main.py
 - To run the real account function (which is running on testnet) you will have to enter an api key and secret the first time when are prompted, below I have provided one for the purpose of the competition:<br>
 api key = ZJvzXJ4WEpphUlVTiw<br>